Sam-Awh/some-trader-idk/README.md

 # Trading Strategy Backtesting with Gradient Boosting Classifier

 ## Introduction:
 This Jupyter Notebook contains Python code for backtesting a trading strategy using a Gradient Boosting Classifier.
 The strategy is based on predicting the direction of future price movements in the EUR/USD exchange rate.
-The code involves data retrieval, preprocessing, feature engineering, model training, testing, and performance analysis.
+The project involves data retrieval, preprocessing, feature engineering, model training, testing, and performance analysis.

 ## Libraries Used:
 - `datetime`: For handling date and time information.